waelhammoudeh/getdiff/README.changeFiles.md

 means it has **start** and **end** time.
 The **change file timestamp** is always the **end time**.
-The implied **start time** in **minutely** change file is **one minute before** its end time, for an **hourly** change file its start time is **one hour before** its end time, and for a daily change file the implied start time is **one day before**  its end time.
+The implied **start time** in **minutely** change file is **one minute before** its end time, for an **hourly** change file its start time is **one hour before** its end time, and for a daily change file the implied start time is **one day before** its end time indecated by its timestamp.

 **Sequence Number and Change File:** Formally called "replication sequence number" is a unique number assigned to change file when calculated **by replication service provider.**